melaniebalaz/IntoTech-DBS/README.md

+This project is using the [PHP Boilerplate](https://github.com/janoszen/university-php-boilerplate) by [Janos Pasztor](https://github.com/janoszen) and is both a University semester project for the Database systems class and the starting point for the website of the conference "IntoTech" I am co-organizing.

+For handing in the project I will have to use an Oracle Database (Uni requirement), but I will later on switch to an open-source db.
+The project is structured in a way that the exchange can be done without rewriting too much code.

+Infos about the Boilerplate from the original readme:

 # PHP boilerplate for simple university projects

 This codebase is intended for a simple, frameworkless boilerplate for university projects.
 It uses a small number of